NicklasMCHD/TranslationService/documentation/binding-spec.md

 * status: "success"
 * original: a field holding the text sent to translation.
 * translation: A field holding the translated text.
+* provider: A field holding the provider used to translated the text.

 ### Error Codes
 Following error codes are returned from the api.